chawyehsu/moonup/README.md

 Usage: moonup [OPTIONS] <COMMAND>

 Commands:
-  install  Install or update a MoonBit toolchain pin      Pin the MoonBit toolchain to a specific version help     Print this message or the help of the given subcommand(s)
+  default  Set the default toolchain install  Install or update a MoonBit toolchain pin      Pin the MoonBit toolchain to a specific version show     Show installed and currently active toolchains which    Show the actual binary that will be run for a given command help     Print this message or the help of the given subcommand(s)

 Options: